ARTbio/startbio/docs/scRNAseq_basics/import_exo.md

 ## Biomart is my friend

 Don't forget to import biomaRt in order to help you annotate your genes.
-Make sure to tweak the parameter to fit this new dataset.
+Make sure to tweak parameters to fit this new dataset.

 !!! question "Trouble to use biomaRt ?"
     Here is some links to help you with biomaRt :